 Bronchial thermoplasty also can increase the frequency of asthma attacks in the first 3 months after the procedure.
 The risk of hospitalization also increases during this period.
 After 3 months, asthma attacks and hospitalizations seem to decrease.3

 These are not all the possible side effects of bronchial thermoplasty.
-Talk to your doctor about what to expect when taking bronchial thermoplasty.
-You also should call your doctor if you have any changes that concern you about bronchial thermoplasty.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with bronchial thermoplasty.

 Things to know about bronchial thermoplasty